Roman Mysak: Loan to Krymteplytsia Molodizhne

 In early 2011, he was loaned to FC Krymteplytsia Molodizhne in the Ukrainian First League, where he was the club's main goalkeeper for one and a half seasons.

 AGF Aarhus

 He moved to Danish Superliga club AGF Aarhus on 31 August 2018.
 He signed an initial contract for one year.
 He left the club in February 2019.

 Rukh Lviv

 From 2019 until 2021 he played for Rukh Lviv, appearing in 39 matches.

 Desna Chernihiv

 In August 2021 he moved to Ukrainian Premier League club Desna Chernihiv.
 On 12 September he made his debut with the club against Vorskla Poltava at the Oleksiy Butovsky Vorskla Stadium.

 Ararat Yerevan

 On 12 February 2023 Mysak moved to Alashkert.

 Dnipro-1

 On 4 July 2023 Mysak joined Ukrainian Premier League club Dnipro-1.
 He signed a one-year contract and took the number 21 shirt.

 Kolos Kovalivka

 In 2023 he moved to Kolos Kovalivka.
 In July 2025 his contract with the club expired.

 Karpaty Lviv

 In July 2025, he moved to Karpaty Lviv.
+On 29 May 2026 he extended his contract with the club.